 If you love summer hiking, snowshoeing in Washington during winter adds a new dimension to your favorite trails.
 You’ll trek to frozen waterfalls, iced-over lakes, and snow-covered forests, and with snowshoes, you won’t have to worry about falling on slippery ice or sinking in deep powder.

 For other gear, you’ll want waterproof winter boots that don’t allow melting snow to dampen your socks.
 As you dress, remember that your body will warm up when you’re snowshoeing.
 You’ll want to avoid sweating, which can make you dangerously cold in winter.
 Layer your clothing and don’t let yourself overheat.
-For more tips on layering in winter, visit the Washington Trails Association’s blog entry on the topic.

 Four Easy to Moderate Routes for Snowshoeing in Washington State